stephen-hqxu/superterrainplus/README.md

 #### External Resources

-To reduce the size of repository and keep everything clean, all external materials are required to be downloaded separately.
+To reduce the size of repository and keep everything clean, all external materials are not included in the commit.

-**Assets**

-The demo program uses some assets, which can be downloaded from [Here](https://drive.google.com/drive/folders/1Q5R-ZPmbOobDtrnanZ37GvoLZWHlSVzY?usp=sharing).

-Download and place the *Resource* folder under `$(ProjectRoot)/SuperDemo+`.
-You might notice the *Resource* folder is already created, it should be able to merge without triggering duplicate files warning.

-**stb_image.h**

-This single-header image reader library is not included either.
-Download this file from their repository linked above, and place it to the *External* directory in the project root.
-Directory *External* is non-existence and you need to create it.

-**GLAD**

-Similarly, GLAD library is not included either.
-You can use their web service to generate the files, or alternatively download the pre-generated from [Here](https://drive.google.com/drive/folders/1C6AYwB6ZsF_CwWTMwrIoFq_Ts3rH36jb?usp=sharing).
-Place both *include* and *src* directories into `$(ProjectRoot)/GLAD`.
+To simplify the setup process for the first-time build, the following resources are managed automatically by CMake upon creating the build tree and no manual setup is required.
+All the rest of the aforementioned dependencies are required to be installed on your computer.

+- Assets for the demo program
+- stb_image.h
+- GLAD

+Resources are downloaded to directory `STPResourceCache` located at the root of your binary directory.
+The build system will not re-download them if they already exist; simply deleting the respective directory within `STPResourceCache` can purge the cache and will force a re-download next time the program is built.

 #### Build